6 Feb 2018

 Geologists are getting closer to recognizing that there was a worldwide flood.
 This recent article mentions that geologists are certain that there was a massive impact 12,800 years before present.
 Geologists credit the impact with creating the planet’s ubiquitous nanodiamond layer (caused by high velocities at impact), as well as the Younger Dryas (YD) ecosystem changes.
 In addition, the papers mentioned in the article (links: here and here) claim that the impact caused widespread fires.
 (Note: it is unlikely that the impact itself caused immediate fires; rather, the incredible ecosystem changes would transform once forested regions into desiccated deserts.
 A bolt of lightning or volcanic ash, and, voila: widespread fires.)

-Interestingly, nether of the scientific papers upon which the Universe Today article rests identifies the impact site.
+Interestingly, neither of the scientific papers upon which the Universe Today article rests identifies the impact site.
 Certainly, it must have been a massive and high-energy impact so as to cause the distribution of nanodiamonds around the planet, as well as the associated YD ecosystem changes, fires, etc.

 Thus, two questions for geologists: